divyavenn/dfa_attack/dfa/README.md

 It is one of the smallest implementations in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).

-I've successfully used the code on 64bit x86, 32bit ARM and 8 bit AVR platforms.

 GCC size output when only CTR mode is compiled for ARM: